- How are we complying with noise and vibration limits during construction?

 Will there be any further consultation with residents and businesses with respect to the final design?

-The landscaping designs have been finalised.
-The Traffic Regulation Order (TRO) consultation has now ended.
-The final designs currently being drawn up, following the significant amount of consultation the project undertook in 2018 and 2019 with the community.
-The final layout will take account of feedback received and will be a better reflection of the community's aspiration for the project.
+The landscaping designs have been finalised, following the significant amount of consultation the project undertook in 2018 and 2019 with the community.
+The final layout has taken into account the feedback received and is a better reflection of the community's aspiration for the project.
 View the Final Designs (PDF) There will be further consultation on the design.